Borders & Bridges

 “It is some of the best ‘travel writing’ I have ever read, being so much more than travel writing.”

-— Steven J. Meyers, author of Lime Creek Odyssey,
+— Steven J. Meyers, author of Lime Creek Odyssey, Notes from the San Juans, Streamside Reflections, etc.

 Borders and Bridges is a superb read!
 I finished it last night and wanted you to know that I enjoyed the fascinating stories, but even more I enjoyed the way they were told.
 You have a writing style and voice that are the perfect balance of thought-provoking and amusing.
 And you’ve taken your talent for exceedingly interesting turns of phrase and applied it to some very interesting experiences.”